stg-tud/tigerseyeplugin/documentation/documents/usermanual/README.md

     Instead the picture can be put directly behind the text it belongs to with a backslash character at the end of the text that comes before the picture.
-    This will lead to the simple use of the `\includegraphics` macro while the picture will still start in the next line.
+    This will lead to the simple use of the `\includegraphics` macro while the picture will still start in a new line.